Brazil national football team: 1950: World Cup and the Maracanazo

-After World War II left Europe in ruins, Brazil hosted the 1950 FIFA World Cup unopposed.

-At the tournament's group stage, Brazil defeated Mexico 4–0 at the Maracanã in Rio de Janeiro (then the Brazilian capital), tied with Switzerland 2–2 at the Pacaembu in São Paulo, and returned to the Maracanã to defeat Yugoslavia 2–0.
+After World War II caused widespread destruction in Europe, Brazil's bid to host the 1950 FIFA World Cup went unopposed.
+During the tournament's group stage, Brazil defeated Mexico 4–0 at the Maracanã in Rio de Janeiro (then the Brazilian capital), tied with Switzerland 2–2 at the Pacaembu in São Paulo, and returned to the Maracanã to defeat Yugoslavia 2–0.

-Unlike the other tournaments before and after, this edition had a final group stage to decide the champions.
-At this stage, Brazil defeated Sweden 7-1 and Spain 6–1, both at the Maracanã.

-The team went into the last game of the final round, against Uruguay at the Maracanã needing only a draw to win the World Cup.
-Brazil opened the score, but Uruguay made a comeback and won the match 2–1 with a goal by Alcides Ghiggia deciding the match, and Uruguay won the World Cup in a game known as the Maracanazo.
-The match led to a period of national mourning and Brazil stopping wearing white as the main uniform.
+Unlike World Cup tournaments before and after, this edition had a final group stage to decide the champion.
+At this stage, Brazil defeated Sweden 7-1 and Spain 6–1.
+In the last game of the final round against Uruguay at the Maracanã, Brazil needed a win or draw to achieve a World Cup victory.
+Uruguay defeated Brazil 2–1, winning the World Cup in a game known as the Maracanazo.
+The defeat led to a period of national mourning in Brazil, and marked the end of the Brazil team wearing white as their default uniform.

-1951–1957
+1951–1957: Modern uniform and the "Battle of Berne"

-After the disappointment at the World Cup held at home, Brazil competed and finished runners up at the 1953 South American Championship held in Peru.

-For the 1954 World Cup in Switzerland, Brazil was then almost completely renovated, with the team's uniform changed to yellow shirts with green details, blue shorts and white socks.
-The uniform was designed by Aldyr Schlee and is still used today.
-Brazil wanted to forget the Maracanazo, and still had a group of star players.
-Brazil defeated Mexico 5-0 and tied with Yugoslavia 1–1 at the group stage.
-France was also in the group, but Brazil didn't play them as the tournament only held two matched at the group stage.
-In the quarterfinals, Brazil were beaten 4–2 by tournament favourites Hungary in one of the ugliest matches in football history, known as the "Battle of Berne".

-Brazil didn't take part at the 1955 South American Championship held in Chile, but finished fourth at the 1956 edition held in Uruguay and the 1957 tournament hosted by Peru.
+After the disappointment of the Maracanazo, Brazil finished second at the 1953 South American Championship in Peru.
+At the 1954 World Cup in Switzerland, Brazil debuted a new uniform designed by Aldyr Schlee.
+It featured yellow shirts with green details, blue shorts, and white socks, and is still used today.
+In Brazil's two group stage matches, they defeated Mexico 5-0 and tied with Yugoslavia 1–1.
+In the quarter-finals, Brazil lost 4–2 to Hungary in one of the ugliest matches in football history, known as the "Battle of Berne".
+Brazil did not play in the 1955 South American Championship, but finished fourth at both the 1956 and 1957 editions.